 Golfers of all abilities have been enjoying the glorious views from our course high above Helensburgh town since 1893.
 Unspoiled views of Loch Lomond to the north and the stunning Clyde Estuary will only enhance your enjoyment of our wonderful golf course.
 Being a predominantly moorland course, it is gently undulating but not at all strenuous and presents an enjoyable challenge to all golfers, irrespective of handicap.

-To view Course Gallery click Play ▶️ below.
+To view images from our upcoming Course Calendar for 2021 click Play ▶️ below.

 Hole by Hole Guide